Skip to main content

 (4) Orientation training as prescribed by the department, completed within thirty calendar days of the staff member's start date;

-(5) Program policies and procedures orientation training completed prior to or within seven calendar days of the first scheduled date of attendance on the job, except that the discipline policy and procedures shall be reviewed before working with children;
+(5) Program policies and procedures orientation training completed prior to or within seven calendar days of the first scheduled date of attendance on the job, except that the discipline policy and procedures will be reviewed before working with children;

 (6) In-service hours as set forth in section 3301.54 of the Revised Code and then annually as follows: